Estimated reading time: 6 minutes

 As Rachel poured out her heart to me, she went on to say that it had been six months since the incident and she still had not recovered enough to go back to church.

-It made my heart sad to see the pain this woman was in and that what the church probably thought was the right action to take, turned out to be a devastating experience for Rachel.
+It broke my heart to see the pain this woman was in and that what the church probably thought was the right action to take, turned out to be a devastating experience for a faithful volunteer.

 I’m not sharing this story to start a debate as to whether church volunteers should be encouraged to drink or not to drink alcohol, I share this story because the communication was so poorly handled that I think there are a few lessons that can be learned.

-5 Tips For Delivering Bad News to a Volunteer
+5 Tips For Sharing Unpleasant News With A Volunteer

 1. Take the Time to Gather the Facts

-It is always a good leadership practice to give people the benefit of the doubt by taking the time to gather the facts, and give the person the opportunity to share their perspective.
+It is always a good leadership practice to give people the benefit of the doubt.

-I wonder if church leadership had known that Rachel doesn’t drink alcohol if they had taken a different approach to handling this situation?
+I wonder if church leadership had known that Rachel doesn’t drink alcohol if they had taken a different approach to handle this situation?

-2. Use the Situation as a Teaching Experience
+2. Use the Situation as a Teaching Moment

-We all come from different backgrounds and we are all on a development journey as Christians.
+We all come from different backgrounds and are all on a spiritual journey.

-Some are further down the road than others so it is important to meet people where they are and help them grow to the next level.
+Some are further down the road than others.
+This reality makes it important to not judge others but to meet people where they are.

-This is done by showing respect for others and discipling them along the way.
+Leading means showing respect for others and coaching them along the way.

 3. Ensure a Face-to-Face Conversation

-This communication was made over the telephone and I wonder how different the conversation would have been had it been a face-to-face meeting.
+I can’t help but wonder how different the conversation would have been, had it been a face-to-face meeting.

-Some things are better said in person rather than over the telephone which limits one’s ability to read facial expressions and reactions to a difficult communication like this.
+Some things are better said in person rather than over the telephone which limits one’s ability to read facial expressions and reactions to a very difficult conversation.

-Having worked on a church staff, I know that no one wants to deliver news like this to a volunteer.
+Having worked on a church staff, I know that no one wants to deliver unpleasant news to a volunteer, employee, or church member.

-However, when the issues are of a pastoral nature, they should be delivered by a pastor or someone in a ministerial leadership position.
+However, when the issues are of a pastoral nature, the conversation should be delivered by a pastor or someone in a ministerial leadership position – not another volunteer.